-The purple Fisheye 1 was my second Lomo camera and after the first film, where I discovered the wonders of the fisheye effect, it wasn't long till I noticed how fun would it be to get the underwater casing.
-So a few months later I got it... and I don't regret it!
+The purple Fisheye 1 was my second Lomo camera and after the first film, where I discovered the wonders of the fisheye effect, it wasn't long till I noticed how fun it would be to get the underwater casing.
+So a few months later, I got it... and I don't regret it!

-The Fisheye Submarine is so resistant that can even swim in thermal waters.
+The Fisheye Submarine is so resistant that it can even swim in thermal waters.
 I have to admit I was a bit scared of putting it underwater here as well because of the temperature, but in the end the pics came out as well as the latest… but more relaxing.

 To finish, a couple of pieces of advice which will make the casing last a long time:

-- Firstly, what I told you before: remember to rinse the casing with tap water to remove the pool chlorine or the sea salt and leave to dry in the air, not with a towel, to avoid scratches.
+- Firstly, what I told you before: remember to rinse the casing with tap water to remove the pool chlorine or the sea salt, and leave to dry in the air, not with a towel, to avoid scratches.

 - When getting home, it’s advisable to remove the black rubber that makes it airtight and wash with water and soap the casing and rubber separately.
 This way we’ll remove any hint of dirt that could have been trapped between the rubber and the casing, which could damage it.
 Remember the casing comes with a spare rubber.

-And an extra little piece of advice for the sharp Lomographers: if you’re thinking in introducing any beloved one into the Lomoworld, Fisheye could be a good gift.
+And an extra little piece of advice for the sharp Lomographers: if you’re thinking in introducing any beloved one into the Lomoworld, the Fisheye could be a good gift.
 Not just because the camera is very curious for the newbies as well as for the experts, but because you’ll have to other gifts solved.
 Start giving the camera and for the next time you’ll already have it solved: the submarine casing!
 And for the next one… the circle cutter!

 What do you think?
 Now that good weather is coming I’m already looking forward to taking out again my submarine Fisheye!